 Mr. Bush regularly represents software and technology companies in claims based on fraud, breach of contract, and negligence arising out of implementation problems, network design issues, software performance, and system compatibility problems.
 He has represented employers and employees in disputes arising out of restrictive covenant agreements.
 Mr. Bush routinely litigates trade secret disputes and he has particular experience in trade secret claims arising out of software development.
 Mr. Bush also represents commercial parties in contract, indemnity, and related claims.
 He has appeared in federal and state courts and is also experienced in arbitration.

 Mr. Bush joined the firm in 1993.
 Before attending law school, he worked on Capitol Hill as the Legislative Director for a member of Congress.
 Mr. Bush has been recognized as a Georgia "Super Lawyer" in General Litigation by Super Lawyers magazine.
-He was recognized by The Best Lawyers in America® in 2017 and 2018 for Technology Law.
+He was recognized by The Best Lawyers in America® in 2017 and 2018 for Technology Law and in 2019 for Information Technology Law, Intellectual Property Litigation, and Technology Law.
 Mr. Bush was recommended by Legal 500 US in 2015, 2016 and 2017 for Trade Secrets Litigation.
 He was named to Georgia Trend's "Legal Elite" in 2013 for General Practice and is AV® rated by Martindale-Hubbell.*

 *CV, BV, and AV are registered certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedure's standards and policies.